pinionengineering/go-ds-blob/README.md

 blob library as the storage backend.
 Multiple cloud providers are supported through this library.

-## Why should you use this datastore?
+## Why should I use this datastore?

  * I already run a go-datastore application and I want to make management easier
  * I am paying for empty block storage, e.g. badgerdb-on-ebs